 When developing and maintaining a horse arena, you have to balance so much.
 Initial cost, maintenance expenses, time requirements for repairs and maintenance, and the overall quality of the arena surface are all critical factors that are often at odds with each other.

-While it’s generally effective, watering can be expensive and time-consuming, depending on your watering strategy and specific arena.
+While it’s generally effective, horse arena watering can be expensive and time-consuming, depending on your watering strategy and specific arena.
 Assuming standard moisture levels, the typical outdoor arena will require more than 2,500 gallons of water daily.
-This increases your water bill and necessitates additional help to manage the watering process.
+This increases your water bill and necessitates additional help to manage the horse arena watering process.

 So can you do anything about it?